Some dandy shopping for Christmas gifts at our book sale & signing at DeBary Hall on Sat. (Nov.12) morning

 Sydicated "American Variety" radio program

-MP3 recording of a recent interview on "American Variety" radio program about "Salvaging"
+MP3 recording of an interview on "American Variety" radio program about "Salvaging"

 Op-Ed Essay that champions Florida's natural places, and explains why diluting laws to protect them in the name of "economic prosperity" is reactionary and generally mindless : "Nature Didn't Burst the Bubble"